kyleconroy/circle-of-parity/README.md

     fab circles_to_html

 Create an HTML page for each circle of parity.
-You can access via any browser by opening
+You can access each parity circle via any browser by opening
     data/circles_html/circles*num*.html
 where *num* ranges from 0-134 (number of circles of parity we found so far).
+You can also just open data/circles_html/index.html for a full list of parity circles.
 Thanks to Addy Osmani for his great jQuery plugin roundrr (http://addyosmani.com/blog/jquery-roundrr/).
 Also uses Jinja2 for templating in the HTML page creation.